Research is a recursive process. You may find during your research or writing that a particular area needs more research and that is okay.

 Once you have read your preemption materials you have a number of methods for expanding your background research.

 Now that you have a strong foundation in your topical areas, you will want to locate primary sources specific to your topic.
-Primary materials include cases, statutes, regulations, and government documents such as legislative history material and agency documents.
+Primary materials include cases, statutes, regulations, and government documents such as legislative history materials and agency documents.
 Primary materials can be located in a number of ways.